Understanding security controls in Security Hub - AWS Security Hub

-A control is a safeguard within a security standard that helps an organization protect the confidentiality, integrity, and availability of its information.
+A security control is a safeguard within a security standard that helps an organization protect the confidentiality, integrity, and availability of its information.
 In Security Hub, a control is related to a specific AWS resource.

 Consolidated controls view